Mrugenpatel/iOS10-Swift-3-Course/README.md

-# Swift3Tutorials
+### Swift3Tutorials

+##Description:
-All practice tasks and experiments
+All practice tasks and experiments as part of the Swift 3 iOS 10 course:

+- Arrays
+- Bools - Conditions and Comparison
+- Changing screens
+- Dictionary
+- Functions
+- Inheritance